ImPanick/OSRS-GE-Sniper/README.md

    - Select your server and authorize

 5. **Configure Bot Token**
+   - After starting Docker, visit http://localhost:3000
-   - Add the bot token to `config.json`:
+   - Complete the setup wizard to add your bot token
+   - The setup page will save everything automatically

+   (Old manual method - not recommended):
    ```json
    {
      "discord_token": "YOUR_BOT_TOKEN_HERE",